(Photo courtesy of NetPS Plant Finder)

 Hardiness Zone: 3a

-A characteristically narrowly and spire-like evergreen, with soft dense foliage, remains bright year round; grows quite tall; makes a stunning vertical accent; hardy and shade tolerant; takes pruning well; best with some sun.
+A characteristically narrowly and spire-like evergreen, with soft dense foliage, remains bright year round; makes a stunning vertical accent; hardy and shade tolerant; takes pruning well; best planted in part shade.

-Brandon Cedar is a dense multi-stemmed evergreen tree with a narrowly upright and columnar growth habit.
+Brandon Cedar is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
+This is a relatively low maintenance shrub, and usually looks its best without pruning, although it will tolerate pruning.
 It has no significant negative characteristics.

 Brandon Cedar is recommended for the following landscape applications;

 Planting & Growing